-Since the Reciprocal Health Care Agreement covers the very basics, you need to recognise that the best thing you can do for yourself is purchase comprehensive travel insurance so that you can fall back on it for anything major, while relying on the Reciprocal Health Care Agreement for minor incidences.
+Since the Reciprocal Health Care Agreement covers the very basics, the best thing you can do is purchase comprehensive travel insurance so that you can fall back on it for anything major, while relying on the Reciprocal Health Care Agreement for minor incidences.

 Let's face it, the UK is considered a safer travel destination than most other regions of the world, but as we've seen in recent years, there are always potential risks:

-Terrorism Unfortunately seen as a potential threat.
+Terrorism is unfortunately seen as a potential threat.
 Always take the safest, clearest routes when commuting.
 For the smartest and safest way to travel to the UK always:

-It's advisable to contact your travel insurer in an emergency.
-Before you leave Australia, keep your insurer's contact number handy, especially if there is a 24 hour hotline.
+It's advisable to contact your travel insurance company in an emergency.
+Before you leave Australia, keep your provider's contact number handy, especially if there is a 24-hour hotline.
 If your emergency requires consular assistance, try one of the following organisations:

 Australian High Commission, London